arabcoders/watchstate/README.md

 # Importing play state.

+What does `Import` or what does the command `state:import` in context of watchstate?

+Import means, pulling data from the backends into the database while attempting to normalize the state.

 To import your current play state from backends that have import enabled, run the following command:

 ```bash